-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued) (in millions of Russian rubles, unless otherwise indicated)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)

 2. Basis of Presentation (continued)

 Inflation accounting

 The Russian economy was considered hyperinflationary until December 31, 2002.
 As such, the Group applied IAS 29 Financial Reporting in Hyperinflationary Economies.
 The effect of applying IAS 29 is that non-monetary items, including components of equity, were restated to the measuring units current at December 31, 2002 by applying the relevant inflation indices to the historical cost, and that these restated values were used as a basis for accounting in subsequent periods.